ryanatkn/earbetter/README.md

 [Ear Sharpener](https://github.com/ryanatkn/ear-sharpener) to scratch an itch, and while interesting it wasn't a good training tool.
 The goal of Earbetter is to be a useful ear trainer.
-I also want it to be fun so it motivates more training.
+I also want it to be fun so it motivates more training, but it's not there yet.

 I'm a web developer, not a musician, and I can't possibly design all of the best ear training challenges.